sbt tips and tricks

 Useful plugins

 This is a list of plugins I am fond of.
-Some of them I for most of my projects, some I have put into a global scope to have them available at all time.
+Some of them I use for most of my projects, some I have put into a global scope to have them available at all times.

 Build